mitay-walle/com.mitay-walle.ui-collider-2d-mesh-graphic/README.md

 # Known Issues
 - CompositeCollider2D GeometryType.Outlines not supported (Collider2D.CreateMesh output is always polygons, not outlines)
 - Collider2D.CreateMesh always create new Mesh.
 GC
-- preferred width / height are calculated not
+- preferred width / height are calculated, but not respect pivot
--
+- atlased Sprite is not supported